sterlingphoenix/enviroplus_exporter/README.md

 I _think_ this should work with the regular Enviro (rather than Enviro+) HAT, but I have not tested this.

+Relevant metrics are exposed using the `enviroplus_` prefix.

 ## Requirements

 1. Obviously, the [HAT](https://shop.pimoroni.com/products/enviro).